Bench Dip

 How to perform Bench Dips:

-- Starting Position: Sit on the edge of a sturdy bench, chair, or step with your hands placed shoulder-width apart, gripping the edge of the surface.
-Extend your legs forward and move your hips slightly forward, ensuring your feet remain flat on the ground.
+- Starting Position: Sit on the edge of a sturdy bench, a chair, or a step with your hands placed slightly wider than shoulder-width apart with a pronated grip.
+Place your legs forward for support and move your hips forward to give yourself space for the execution phase.
+Maintain scapular depression and retraction, as well as core engagement.

 Breathing Technique:

-- Inhale: Inhale deeply at the starting position or as you descend.
+- Inhale: Inhale at the starting position or as you descend.

 Additional Information: